Showing posts with label Logan's Steakhouse. Show all posts

 Logan's Roadhouse Chattanooga

-Got on Interstate and got off onto highway 11, where we saw a Logan's sign.
+Got on the Interstate and then Highway 11, where we saw a Logan's sign.

 Hubby said this is where we got off the first time to go to Lookout Mountain.

-I guess it was meant for us to eat here
+It was meant for us to eat here.

 Sirloin steak with baked sirloin potato

-I ordered a 6-ounce sirloin, baked potato, Caesar salad, and ice water.
+I ordered a 6-ounce sirloin, baked potato, Caesar salad, and iced water.

 My Hubby ordered a New York Strip with a baked potato, Caesar salad, and sweet tea.